SrijanBadhya/Debsoc/Running the PES Debsoc.md

 Having to sit idle before a debate starts significantly impacts the quality of experience of the session for a junior.
 The delay stretches in their head and contributes to a belief of debate being a waste of time.
 Multiple different delays add up, and they should be minimized.
-- In 2023 very often that juniors would show up before seniors, and this is extremely optically bad for seniors to look 'unserious'.
+- Often in 2023, juniors would show up to sessions before seniors, and then ask on Whatsapp where the seniors were.
+This was extremely optically bad for seniors to look 'unserious'.
 - making 1 person wait for 5 more people to show up before starting AP prep is a massive delay for the first person, even if they consent when asked, "Are you okay waiting a bit for 5 people?"
 - In 2023, after juniors had shown up, the seniors would still take quite some time to choose a suitable motion for juniors.
 A lot of time was taken to filter a motion because they also needed to not give juniors motions which they didn't understand.